OlivierBlanvillain/blogforever-crawler-publication/tex/2-algorithms.md

   - Has low sensitivity to length variations,
   - Runs in linear time.

-\edit{The two first properties} are essential when dealing with cases where the blog's web feed only contains an abstract or a subset of the entire post article. #similarityTable gives examples to illustrate how these two properties hold for the Sørensen–Dice coefficient similarity but do not for *edit distance* based similarities such as the Levenshtein @levenshtein1966 similarity.
+The two first properties are essential when dealing with cases where the blog's web feed only contains an abstract or a subset of the entire post article. #similarityTable gives examples to illustrate how these two properties hold for the Sørensen–Dice coefficient similarity but do not for *edit distance* based similarities such as the Levenshtein @levenshtein1966 similarity.

 \similarityTable